Miniature Garden Displays: Miniature Settings Exhibit Vs. Real Miniature Gardening

 The Philadelphia Flower Show is home to the only major Miniature Garden Settings exhibit in the world – and it happens to be one of the most well attended exhibits at the show too.
-I’m on my way there at the end of this month where I will be speaking at the Gardener’s Studio stage on Sunday, March 1st and 5pm, the first Sunday of the show.
-This year, part of my discussion will cover the difference between gardening in miniature and the miniature garden settings so I thought to get started today.
+I’m on my way there in March where I will be speaking at the Gardener’s Studio stage on Saturday, March 10th at 2pm, the second Saturday of the show to promote my second book, Gardening in Miniature Prop Shop: Handmade Accessories for Your Tiny Living World.

 When I finally saw the gorgeous miniature displays in person last year, I realized it was completely different than the type of miniature gardening that I have taught for well over a decade.
 I knew it was different, but it wasn’t until I received this email last August that I realized other people didn’t know the difference – even some of the people who are participating in the exhibit.

 I have been invited to show in the miniature class in the next Philadelphia Flower show and not too long ago ordered several plants from you.
 Unfortunately a few of the plants were way too big in scale to be used, one died and another is on its way out.
 It seemed like a great deal of money and I was sorry I spent it for so little return.
 I, therefore, will not be ordering from you again and could not, in good conscience, recommend you to anyone else.
 [Name and location removed]”